Dental Photography Equipment | ULTIMATE GUIDE (2021) | Part 1

 Some of you might be in a practice that has a shared camera but here’s why I think you should get your own camera.
 First of all, if you have your own camera in your surgery right next to you at all times, you’re way more likely to actually take photos, rather than having to plan ahead and asking your nurse to get the practice camera.
 And once you’ve actually spent some money to get your own, you would want to get your money’s worth, so again, way more likely to actually take photos.
 Also, others in the practice might change the settings on the camera and it get’s really annoying having to play around with them each time.
 And you should see this as a long-term investment just like loupes.
 You’ll be using this for many years ahead and will make patient communication so much easier and you can learn so much from analysing your own work.

 The camera setup consists of three parts, the body, the lens and the flash.
 Below I’ve included links to where you can buy them both new and used.
 If you can afford getting everything new, then go for it.
 But picking up used camera parts from a reputable website like mpb.com is also a great option and I would personally recommend it.
 I’ve purchased used items quite a few times now and I’ve had no problems.
 You’ll also notice I mention the weight of all the different parts.
 And that’s because one of my main suggestions is to try and build a setup that’s nice and lightweight because it makes taking photos so much easier.
-You will also notice that I give quite a few options and I mention which one you go for depends on your budget.
-The general advice is, if you can afford it, get all the main components in the same brand.
-For example, get a Canon body, with a Canon lens and a Canon flash.
-This kind of setup is more expensive compared to mixing brands but they tend to be more compatible and reliable.

 Some of the links below might be out of stock.
 Here are some websites I recommend you check out: